Policy: Operating Purchases for Non-Personnel & Non-Grant Goods and Services

 |1:00 PM, Friday||Checks are available for pick-up at the business office.|

 |4:00 PM, Monday||Checks not picked up will be mailed.|

 It is very important that each department maintain a log of items submitted with copies where appropriate.
-This will allow you to more easily review your budget status reports and detect errors.
+This will allow for a more efficient review of your budget status reports and to detect errors.